bihealth/sodar-docker-compose/README.md

 Typically, the first step when logging to a newly installed SODAR site is to create a top level category under which projects can be added.
 You can also add additional users in the Django Admin, which is available from the user dropdown in the top right corner of the UI.

-For further instruction on using SODAR, please consul the [SODAR Manual](https://sodar-server.readthedocs.io/en/latest/).
+For further instruction on using SODAR, please consult the [SODAR Manual](https://sodar-server.readthedocs.io/en/latest/).

 ## Run in Development